okuvshynov/rlscout/README.md

 ## LIFO order notes

+### what do we do next?

+Optimize 6x6 othello ab search further, so that we can quickly run and experiment there
+1. multithreading
+2. faster symmetry/canonical board computation
+3. full transposition table for first N layers, no eviction
+4. better hashing to reduce collisions
+5. implement it with template and specialize the implementation for last few layers to avoid conditions etc.

+if we do everything right on 32 core machine we should get the entire thing done within 1-2 hours.

 ### how to use this with A/B search?

 First option is to just do both things 'independently' - first we get a strong model and then